bepetersn/flags/README.md

 Use this module to easily parse a single, unique code containing as much information as your function or program needs, much as the bash
-'chmod' command extracts 3 different file permissions from each number in 777.
+`chmod` command extracts 3 different file permissions from each number in 777.
 In fact, this module is based on that system, but has been greatly extended.